berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 differences from running jobs on the SCF (local) cluster.

 - One can login with your SCF credentials.
-- All software installed by the SCF is available and should be identical to that on the SCF (local) cluster.
+- All software installed by the SCF is available and should be similar to that on the SCF (local) cluster.
+Software updates trail those on the SCF.
 - The job submission process is the same as on the SCF (local) cluster.
 - The home directories (and other parts of the filesystem) on this remote cluster are **separate** from those on the SCF.